chappjc/go-sizeof-webapp/README.md

 ## Platform support
 Tested on Linux and OS X x64 platforms, but should work properly and on other *nix-like platforms.
-Windows is not supported due to daemonization.
+Daemonization is disabled on Windows, but it works.

 ## License
 [Apache License 2.0](LICENSE)